-The National Data Sharing Arrangement (https://digital.nhs.uk/services/gpconnect/national-data-sharing-arrangement-for-gp-connect) allows any party the ability to withdraw consent for use of GP Connect in its entirety.
+The National Data Sharing Arrangement (https://digital.nhs.uk/services/gp-connect/national-data-sharing-arrangement-for-gp-connect) allows any party the ability to withdraw consent for use of GP Connect in its entirety.
 Given GP Connect's ongoing development, new functionalities, as and when they are incorporated into the APIs, must have the approval of data controllers before they begin operation.
 This means GPs as data controllers can stop GP Connect Update Record from adding data to the patient record at any point for any reason.
-There is nothing presently within the GMS contract2 capacity are advised to consider switching off the Update Record functionality to support the BMA's safe working guidance, given the additional workload involved, not to mention the current level of code maturity.
+There is nothing presently within the GMS contract which mandates the acceptance of GP Connect Update Record functionality.
+Practices struggling with workload and capacity are advised to consider switching off the Update Record functionality to support the BMA's safe working guidance, given the additional workload involved, not to mention the current level of code maturity.

-However, if practices are content with the direction of travel - which seems in line with NHSE's "Modern General Practice" model that can be described as GPs operating as the "risk sink" of the health service - then they need take no action.
+However, if practices are content with the direction of travel - which seems in line with NHS England's "Modern General Practice" model that can be described as GPs operating as the "risk sink" of the health service - then they need take no action.
 NHS England may then lock in your settings by removing the option to turn off GP Connect Update Record at some future date.
 EMIS and TPP have already been instructed by NHS England to do this at the start of July 2024.